samanehshf/Open-source-Chatbots/Readme.md

+Evaluation of LLM-based chatbots for OSINT-based Cyber Threat Awareness

 For detailed instructions on how to run the experiments, see the  [user_guide](user_guide.md)

 The dataset used in the paper is available at: